chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

 - Transport hiking.

--Labour shortage,most of the refugee youths are unskilled, as a result the POC Lead organisation opted for outside mansions.
+- Labour shortage,most of the refugee youths are unskilled, as a result the POC
+ Led organisation opted for outside mansions.

 - Lack of coordination between POC led organisation and stakeholders.